- Clinical science

 - Assess the need for hemodialysis (see indications for hemodialysis in salicylate toxicity).

-- Start alkalization of serum and urine (see indications for alkalinization in salicylate toxicity).
+- Start alkalization of serum and urine (see fluid and acid-base management in “Treatment”).

 - Avoid and correct hypoglycemia and hypokalemia.